Skip to content

 Read Sensitivity Simulation Data

-The high-level Sobol-Based Simulation Interface automates the sensitivity analysis workflow using Sobol samples.
-By default, it generates a file named sensitivity_simulation_sobol.json in the simulation folder.
-This JSON file contains all the information needed to analyze Sobol simulations, including:
+The sensitivity analysis generates a file called sensitivity_simulation.json within the simulation folder.
+This JSON file stores all information necessary for Sobol simulation analysis, including:

 • problem: the Sobol problem definition